National Apartment Association Education Institute Designate Programs

 AAKC encourages all team members of apartment communities and our supplier members to achieve real professional growth.
 These programs increase knowledge, skills and leadership competence, preparing team members for promotion, and improving your company’s bottom line.

-Earning NALP, your first industry credential, signals to your employer your commitment to a career in residential property management.
+Earning CALP, your first industry credential, signals to your employer your commitment to a career in residential property management.

 Certified Apartment Manager (CAM)